 Crew training course overview

-As a professional performance venue, we need to provide a safe environment for all cast, crew, and audiences.
+As a professional performance venue, we have a duty to provide a safe environment for all of our cast, crew, and audiences.

 In order to ensure that backstage work meets venue protocols and industry best practices, we require people who undertake work in the roles of Venue Stage Manager, Fly Operator or Technician to attend regular crew training courses.

 Courses are run after-work from 6 pm and are held onstage at The Nelson Theatre Royal with our Venue Technical Manager.
 Participants receive a take-home resource and become venue-certified in the role they attended training for.